 The Governor and Council of State conducted a formal review of the Master Plan for the Centennial Campus.
 Both parties unanimously approved and adopted the plan.

-An additional 75 acres was purchased by the NCSU Endowment fund from the Catholic Diocese of Raleigh for $7.5 million (other small purchases and land trades eventually raise total to 1,000 acres).
+An additional 75 acres was purchased by the NC State Endowment fund from the Catholic Diocese of Raleigh for $7.5 million.
+Other small purchases and land trades eventually raise the total to 1,000 acres.

-In Feb. staff first occupied the Precision Engineering Center in Research I, the first Centennial Campus building, In Apr. the building was dedicated.
+In February 1988, staff first occupied the Precision Engineering Center in the Research I Building, the first Centennial Campus building.
+In April of the same year, the building was dedicated.

-After a site had been selected in Apr., the design contract and document for the Center was then approved in June.
+A site was selected for the Engineering Graduate Research Center in April 1988.
+The design contract and document for the Center was approved in June.

-Claude E. McKinney left his post as Dean of the School of Design at NCSU and became the Special Assistant to the Chancellor for the Development of Centennial Campus.
+Claude E. McKinney left his post as dean of the School of Design and became the Special Assistant to the Chancellor for the Development of Centennial Campus.

-The Raleigh City Council and N.C.
-Council of State rezoned Centennial Campus as a “mixed-use thoroughfare district.”
+As a part of the first phase for the Centennial Campus project, the Raleigh City Council and N.C.
+Council of State rezoned the campus as a “mixed-use thoroughfare district.”

-The NCSU Endowment Board of Trustees purchased 2.1 acres of land from Eastman Development.
+The NC State Endowment Board of Trustees purchased 2.1 acres of land from Eastman Development.

 The Centennial Campus Management team was dissolved as the project grew.

-After a site had been selected in Nov.
-1988, ground was broken for Research Building II in Feb.
-1990.
+After a site was selected in November 1988, ground was broken for Research Building II in February 1990.

-Centennial Parkway was approved by NCSU, NC Department of Agriculture, NC Department of Transportation, DCH, and NC Department of Human Resources.
+Centennial Parkway was approved by NC State University, the NC Department of Agriculture, the NC Department of Transportation, the NC Division of Public Health, and the NC Department of Human Resources.

 The Environmental Impact Assessment was approved by the Department of Environment and Natural Resources.

-Asea Brown Boveri (ABB) Power Transmission Technology Institute submitted a letter of intent to NCSU.
+Asea Brown Boveri (ABB) Power Transmission Technology Institute submitted a letter of intent to NC State.

-National Weather Service confirmed the lease contract with Centennial Campus for new Forecast Office in Research Building III.
+The National Weather Service confirmed the lease contract with Centennial Campus for the new Forecast Office in Research Building III.

 The city of Raleigh annexed part of the Centennial Campus property and the adjoining Trailwood Knoll neighborhood in order to comply with new zoning needs.

-At the corner of Western Boulevard and Gorman Street, the Alumni Centennial Gateway is a steel wall 18 feet high and 128 feet long, marking the entrance to the western part of campus.
+At the corner of Western Boulevard and Gorman Street, the Alumni Centennial Gateway was a steel wall 18 feet high and 128 feet long.
+The gateway marked the entrance to the western part of campus.

-Chancellor Larry Monteith ordered development of a new Master Plan in the face of slower than expected growth.
+Chancellor Larry Monteith ordered development of a new Master Plan in the face of slower than expected growth for Centennial Campus.

-After the site had been chosen in Apr.
-1992, construction on the building began in Feb.
-1993.
+After the site was chosen in April 1992, construction on the building began in February 1993.

-$310 million in university bonds were approved by North Carolina voters; $35 million earmarked for NCSU’s Engineering Graduate Research Center.
+$310 million in university bonds was approved by North Carolina voters. $35 million was allocated for NC State's Engineering Graduate Research Center.

 The National Weather Service established a Forecast Office in Research Building III and became the first government partner at Centennial Campus.

-The Textile Protection and Comfort Center, within the College of Textiles on Centennial Campus, provides a facility for testing the performance of various textile materials
+The Textile Protection and Comfort Center, within the College of Textiles on Centennial Campus, provided a facility for testing the performance of various textile materials.

-After staff had moved in during Jan., the building was dedicated in Sept.
+After staff moved in January 1994, the building was dedicated in September.

-Department laboratory space expands to occupy part of the Constructed Facilities Laboratory on Centennial Campus.
-The laboratory became a hub of collaboration between the Civil Engineering department and private and government entities, to develop and evaluate the performance of new products and innovative structural systems.
-The facility included an environmental chamber used to test large-scale structural components subjected to severe environmental conditions, ...
+Department laboratory space expanded to occupy part of the Constructed Facilities Laboratory on Centennial Campus.
+The lab became a hub of collaboration between the civil engineering department and private and government entities to develop and evaluate the performance of new products and innovative structural systems.
+The facility included an environmental chamber used to test large-scale structural components subjected to severe environmental conditions, such as ...
 More

-After construction had begun in Aug.
-1995, staff moved into the building in January 1997.
+Partners Building I construction began in August 1995, and staff moved into the building in January 1997.

 The 1.9 miles Centennial Parkway access road opened at a cost of approximately $5 million.